(Rawpixel on Unsplash)

-Please note however that I am not in any way placing fault on our parents for not giving us their undivided attention at all times.
-This article is not about blaming others or judging ourselves.
+Please note that I am not in any way placing fault on our parents, nor is this article about judging ourselves as parents.
 The intention of this article is to encourage us to take an open-minded, curious look at the emotions and beliefs that are stashed within us.
 And to see how these stored emotions could affect how we perceive events and trigger our emotional responses to life and our relationships.

 Take a moment to reflect on these questions:

-Do you find that you often feel disappointed or let down by others?
+Do you often feel disappointed or let down by others?

-Do you often feel like your kids or other people don’t show you respect?
+Do you feel like your kids (or others) disrespect you?

 Do you feel helpless and unseen when your kids disregard your requests?

-Do you notice yourself reacting to situations in an exaggerated, over-dramatic way?
+Do you notice yourself reacting to situations in an emotionally over-dramatic way?